 For my shield I’ve added two layers of camp pad under my wrist, and a single layer of camp pad farther up my arm.
 They are simply duct taped to the shield.
 But you can use DAP if you prefer.
 They don’t have to be pretty, nor perfect.
 They just need to protect your wrist.

 Step 9: Duct Tape the Surface

 For my shield I used 4 inch wide brown duct tape.
 Apply many rows of 2 inch wide tape takes forever.
 The 4 inch wide tape worked really well and very quickly.
 If you want an odd color or higher resolution use the 2 inch tape.
-Just realize it’s going to take a while.
-It seemed kind of ironic that I was covering over wood, with a brown duct tape to make a wood colored shield, but the finished shield looks pretty great.
+It seems kind of ironic that I am covering over wood, with a brown duct tape to make a wood colored shield, but the finished shield looks pretty great.
 FYI, shields with bare plywood don’t actually look that good.
 And they get dirty fast.

 Step 10: Add Detail

 This black boarder is made of electrical tape and looks really nice.
 Unfortunately it fell off really quickly because electrical tape is not the most adhesive product in the world.
 Ah well.
 The boarder covers the seam between the brown duct tape and the silver.
 I might DAP the electrical tape back on.
 That would keep it stuck!